 Introduction about the Center

-Violation Documentation Center in Syria is an independent, civilian non-profit, non-governmental organization that started its work of monitoring and documenting the violations of human rights in Syria in April 2011.
+Violation Documentation Center in Syria is an independent, civil non-profit, non-governmental organization that started its work of monitoring and documenting the violations of human rights in Syria since April 2011.

 The center is monitoring and documenting all crimes and violations against human rights in Syria, and attempts-at the same time- to protect and enhance these rights in the culture of the Syrians.
 The center has- since its been established- shouldered responsibility to document the Syrian martyrs' names as well as the names of the revolution's detainees, missing and kidnapped.
 It also documents the violation committed by informal bodies in addition to the regime's casualties whether of the Syrian Army, the so-called "The Army of National Defense" or even Militiamen and other foreign armed men fighting alongside the regime's army.